-About the Dorothy Richardson Award for Resident Leadership
+Dorothy Richardson Award for Resident Leadership

-The Dorothy Richardson Award for Resident Leadership honors the spirit and life's work of Dorothy Richardson, a Pittsburgh, Pennsylvania resident who refused to allow her neighborhood to succumb to the long-term effects of decay and lack of public and private investment in the mid-1960s.
-Dorothy's vision of how to revitalize and preserve her neighborhood resulted, more than 40 years ago, in a new kind of community/government/private sector partnership, the first "Neighborhood Housing Services."
-Dorothy's success changed the nation's approach to urban redevelopment and spawned the new field of community-based development; the model of partnership she pioneered became the foundation for today's NeighborWorks America network.
+The Dorothy Richardson Award for Resident Leadership honors the spirit and life's work of Dorothy Richardson, a resident of Pittsburgh, Pennsylvania who refused to allow her neighborhood to succumb to the long-term effects of decay and lack of public and private investment in the mid-1960s.
+Richardson's vision of how to revitalize and preserve her neighborhood resulted in the establishment of Neighborhood Housing Services, Inc. in Pittsburgh, the forerunner of today's NeighborWorks network, and a model for community-government-private sector partnership.

-Those selected to receive the award and their nominating organization receive:
+Awardees and their nominating organization receive:

 - A $5,000 grant to the nominating organization to support resident leadership development.